Bare Metal Kafka Using KRaft

 Add a user that will run Kafka on both brokers:

-$ sudo adduser --system kafka-user
+$ sudo adduser --system kafkauser

-$ sudo usermod -a -G adm kafka
+$ sudo usermod -a -G adm kafkauser

-$ sudo chown -R kafka /usr/local/bin/kafka
+$ sudo chown -R kafkauser:kafkauser /usr/local/bin/kafka_?.??-?.?.?

 Generate a Cluster UUID